-Partners In Deed is a Christian faith-based organization whose vision is to facilitate long-term, sustainable, and mututally transformative partnerships between Canadian communities and disadvantaged global communities.
+Partners In Deed is a Christian faith-based organization whose vision is to facilitate long-term, sustainable, and mutually transformative partnerships between Canadian communities and disadvantaged global communities.

-Our focus is on improving the lives of impoverished youth, primarily in the areas of health and education, and we are committed to ensuring our projects are focused on community development, honour the expertise and strengths of the community, and are locally-led and identified.
+Our focus is on improving the lives of impoverished youth, primarily in the areas of health and education, and we are committed to ensuring our projects are focused on community development, honour the expertise and strengths of the community, and are locally-led.

 In 1995, Americans Rod and Twila Davis and their two small children moved into the Maria Auxiliadora barrio in the Dominican Republic.

 As they built relationships with their new community, the Davis family founded T.E.A.R.S.
 Ministries in order to meet the physical, mental, and spiritual needs of people around them.

 To learn more about Rod and Twila's journey, or more about their projects, visit the T.E.A.R.S. website by clicking on the logo.

 Who is T.E.A.R.S.?